Ashley Flowers: Writing

-In January 2022, Flowers signed a publishing contract with Bantam Books for her debut novel, All Good People Here, which was co-written with Alex Kiester.
-Flowers said that a true crime cold case inspired details in her novel, which is set in a small town in Indiana.
+In January 2022, Flowers signed a publishing contract with Bantam Books for her debut novel, All Good People Here, co-written with Alex Kiester and based on a true crime cold case.
 All Good People Here was released on August 16, 2022, and became a New York Times bestseller.
 It received a favorable review from Publishers Weekly and was a Publishers Weekly bestseller.
-The story follows a journalist who investigates the unsolved murder of her neighbor, leading her to uncover secrets in her hometown and the disappearance of another girl two decades later.

 In 2024, Flowers and Kiester announced they were working on a new book centered around sisterly relationships.
 The crime novel, The Missing Half, was published on May 6, 2025.
-It follows two women whose respective sisters have unsolved disappearances and team up to discover what happened.

 Personal life

-Ashley Flowers currently lives in Indiana and works in Indianapolis with her husband Erik, daughter Josie.
+Flowers lives in Indiana with her husband Erik and daughter Josie.
 Chuck, the family dog and namesake of Flowers' company, Audiochuck, died in April 2025.